 Vegetable Garden Design

 So, you’d like to start a vegetables garden.
 Where do you begin?
-It’s probably best to figure out what you want to plant, how much you want to plant, and where to plant it before you do anything.
+It’s best to figure out what you want to plant, how much you want to plant, and where to plant it before you do anything.
 Here are a few tips and guidelines to get you on your way.

 Tickle your tastebuds